karishmaslaud/OffensEval/README.md

 https://github.com/mwaskom/seaborn<br/>

 Other References:
-Creating a confusion matrix apapted and inspired from: https://stackoverflow.com/questions/35572000/how-can-i-plot-a-confusion-matrix<br/>
+Creating a confusion matrix inspired and adapted from: https://stackoverflow.com/questions/35572000/how-can-i-plot-a-confusion-matrix <br/>
 Multiple delimiters adapted and inspired from: https://stackoverflow.com/questions/4998629/split-string-with-multiple-delimiters-in-python <br/>
-#Removing consecutive duplicate words adapted and  inspired from: https://stackoverflow.com/a/57424859 <br/>
+#Removing consecutive duplicate words code taken as it is from the answer https://stackoverflow.com/a/57424859 to https://stackoverflow.com/questions/57424661/how-to-efficiently-remove-consecutive-duplicate-words-or-phrases-in-a-string/<br/>
-#conversion to float inspired and adapted from https://stackoverflow.com/questions/24251219/pandas-read-csv-low-memory-and-dtype-options
+#conversion to float code taken as it is from the answer https://stackoverflow.com/a/39298571 to https://stackoverflow.com/questions/24251219/pandas-read-csv-low-memory-and-dtype-options <br/>

 ##Also citations to libraries used for computation:<br/>